Bard IVC Filter Lawsuits

 Bard’s Recovery IVC filter and G2 IVC filter

 C.R.
 Bard is a New Jersey-based medical device manufacturer which has an estimated annual revenue of $3 billion.
-Bard manufacturers a wide range of medical devices for surgical, urological and gynecological treatments and has been involved in a number of high-profile medical device lawsuits in addition to the IVC filter lawsuits.
+Bard manufactures a wide range of medical devices for surgical, urological, and gynecological treatments and has been involved in a number of high-profile medical device lawsuits in addition to the IVC filter lawsuits.

 Bard Recovery IVC filter was approved for use in 2003 but was discontinued and replaced by the G2 IVC filter due to problems with the Recovery device which began to emerge as early as 2004.
 As both devices were approved using the FDA’s 510(k) pathway which allows manufacturers to avoid costly clinical trials by claiming that the new devices are similar to devices already on the market, neither Bard Recovery nor Bard G2 IVC Filter were ever tested in humans prior to marketing.